LiquidPlanner vs. Task Management Software: An Evaluation Guide

 How LiquidPlanner manages resources

 LiquidPlanner is the only resource-driven scheduling tool out there.
-Here’s why: In LiquidPlanner each user has a personal profile where they set their available hours for project work each week.
-The scheduling engine takes this into account as tasks get created and assigned, providing start and finish dates based on team members’ current workload and availability.
+Once in the LiquidPlanner app, each user has a personal profile where they set their available hours for project work each week.
+The scheduling engine takes this into account as tasks are created and assigned, providing start and finish dates based on team members’ current workload and availability.

 LiquidPlanner’s resource management capabilities make it impossible to overschedule resources.
 If an issue arises, you can pull a workload report for a deeper look into an individual’s commitments, and see who might be available to take on more work.